CYCBrian/wk17-regex-tutorial-gist/Develop/gist-template.md

      Result: **color** **colour**

      - There are words with alternative spelling that will require a more robust regex configuration (e.g. center and centre).
-But for now the above example should help you in understanding the use of '?'
+But for now the above example should help you understand the use of '?'

 - **Curly braces** `{}`: Tells the regex to match a specific range or exact number of occurrences of the preceding element, depending on how you configure the quantifier.